piratepanda805/SICGAN/README.txt

 SICGAN - Single Image Colourisation using a Generative Adversarial Network.

 Read SICGAN.pdf to understand the goals, results, and foundations of this project.
+This was a university project and I received a high distinction for my efforts, it should be noted though that due to imposed page limits for the submission the report is not as extensive as I would like and it does not clearly state that the training and test data sets ARE different.
+For training data, patches are randomly smapled and augmented, whereas for testing data, patches are linearly sampled along the image.
+This means that this deep learning task is a generative task and NOT a memorisation task.

 This was written with python 3.10.